zegabr/magic/README.md

 ### how to use my competitive setup:
 -Run source m/m.sh

--Code using x.cpp
+-Code using x.cpp at training directory

 -Compile x.cpp with `make` command to compile until first error

--(incomplete) Run ´make t´ to run with 3 different inputs that you must save at i1, i2 and i3 files
+-Run ´make t´(or alias m) to run with 3 different inputs that you must save at i1, i2 and i3 files

+-Reset x.cpp (easily from training directory), alias etc using r.sh which is a copy of n.sh